If you have any additional questions, contact email@example.com

 After the eclipse then what?

 Our Solar Eclipse Experience is a full day event including ongoing astronomer talks, demonstrations, educational exhibits, vendors, and mobile planetariums.
-The day will culminate in a Star Party for everyone.

 HELPFUL WEBSITE for local information: